Omaha Air Bombardment - Part I: Planning a Tactical Mission for Strategic Bombers

 At this point, our discussion leaves the realm of statistics, technical consideration and tactics, and begins to enter the realm of operational constraints.
 Given the unfortunate result of the bombing on D-Day, USAAF sources have been extremely vague, if not outright evasive, in documenting what happened, when it happened and who was responsible.

-As for the subsequent decisions that were also implemented to prevent short bombings, and the last minute decision that was ordered to compensate for H2X margins of error in bad weather, those are even less well documented and far more controversial.
+As for the subsequent decisions that were also implemented to prevent short bombings, and the last-minute decision that was ordered to compensate for H2X margins of error in bad weather, those are even less well documented and far more controversial.
 And they will have to wait for the next Installment.

 FOOTNOTES